ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.7.3.1.
 EC2 mode

 - ECS cluster is created within a VPC.
 It benefits from the multiple AZs that are within that VPC.
 You specify an initial size which will drive an **auto scaling group** (ASG).
-- ECS using EC2 mode is not a serverless solution, you need to worry about capacity and availability for your cluster.
+- ECS using EC2 mode is not a serverless solution, the EC2 hosts provisioned can be connected to.
 - The container instances are not delivered as a managed service, they are managed as normal EC2 instances.
 You can use spot pricing or prepaid EC2 servers.
+- There are charges for the EC2 hosts even without any containers running.

 Read [this](https://stackoverflow.com/questions/40575584/what-is-the-difference-between-amazon-ecs-and-amazon-ec2) to understand difference between EC2 and ECS.